TheOdinProject/curriculum/foundations/javascript_basics/understanding_errors.md

 > - or when attempting to modify a value that cannot be changed;
 > - or when attempting to use a value in an inappropriate way.

-Say we have two strings that you would like to combine to create one message such as below:
+Say we have two strings that you would like to combine to create one message, such as below:

 ~~~js
 const str1 = "Hello";